akitomoya616/akitomoya616.github.io/_pages/projects.md

 Jan 2022 - Mar 2022

 - A `Java` based (Object-oriented principle applied) simulator operates two automated stores (generated using <span style="color:blue">Abstract Factory Pattern</span>) for 30 days
-- Daily tasks (auto-generated) include clearing inventory, withdrawing cash, and selling or buying merchandise from customers.
+- Automated daily tasks include clearing inventory, withdrawing cash, and selling or buying merchandise from customers.
 The user can play as a customer and shop in store by entering commands in the command line (implemented using <span style="color:green">Command Pattern</span>)
 - Each product sold or acquired can generate a preferential sales/resale price by being tied to a specific product (implemented using <span style="color:purple">Decorator Pattern</span>)
 - The daily actions of the store staff are recorded in the logger file (created using <span style="color:pink">Observer Pattern</span>)